 This page contains some notes about LDMOS devices modeling; while the concepts discussed are general, the main focus is on obtaining models for low/medium power amplifiers for the HF/VHF amateur radio bands.

 At first, the small-signal model extraction is discussed and a method is presented that allows to obtain an estimate of the main parameters.
 The values obtained can then be used as a starting point for an optimization procedure, in order to obtain a model which fits even better the measured data provided as input.
-Of course, to obtain a better model, a measure of the model quality has to be defined first; as discussed in several different choices are possible.
+Of course, better could have different meanings, so first a measure of the model quality has to be defined; as discussed in several different choices are possible.

 Some practical examples of commonly used RF LDMOS are also presented on their own pages (see menu on the left): these model were optimized using the S-parameters Error Vector Magnitude (EVM) as error measure .